 “Why don’t you just let Scott know, and I’m sure he’ll tell me.”

 Scott’s dad got home then, so Scott kind of blindsided him by making our announcement as soon as he walked in from the garage.

 He grinned.
-“Boys, I think that each of you has made an excellent choice in the person you want as your boyfriend.”
-He waited for a reaction from us, but I was a bit confused by what he’d said.
-I turned to Scott and raised my eyebrows.
+“Boys, I think that each of you has made an excellent choice in the person you want as your boyfriend,” he said.
+I turned to Scott and grinned.

 “Thank you, Mr. Sanderson!”
 I said.
-“I’m sorry if I was a bit slow, but that was a fantastic way of telling us you’re okay with us being boyfriends.”
+“That was a fantastic way of telling us you’re okay with us being boyfriends.”

 “I am more than okay with you and Scott being boyfriends.
-I don’t think you could either make a better choice.”
+I don’t think you two could have made a better choice.”

 The questions wound down and Scott and I went into the family room and he turned on the TV.
 Neither of us paid any attention to whatever show came on.